How to Win Elections - The Basics

 Tip #5 - Give the dumb-dumbs something to say, repeat and share.

 I know you need to respect the patriotic public willing to entrust their vote to your candidate.
-But let's be honest, people are too busy working, raising a family, trying to find a little bit of happiness in this troubled world to worry about the details and nuances of each political issue.
+But let's be honest, people are too busy working, raising a family, and trying to find a little bit of happiness in this troubled world to worry about the details and nuances of each political issue.

 We want to make their lives easier.
 We want to give them a little bit of happiness by creating a catchphrase they can yell at their dumb lefty nephew on Facebook or at a family barbecue.
 Sure his nephew has a 4-year degree in environmental sciences, but we want our supporters to have ammunition in these squabbles.